nitin0409sep/react_full/whattolearn.md

 # Topics

-### 1. Higher Order Components - What why, when , how do u it
+### 1. Higher Order Components - What why, when , how do u it - Done

 ### 2. How to sned props in siblings - Done